Ficus racemosa

-Ficus racemosa, the cluster fig, red river fig or gular (Hindi: गूलर), is a species of plant in the mulberry family Moraceae.
+Ficus racemosa, the cluster fig, red river fig, udumbara, audumbara, or gular (गूलर), is a species of plant in the mulberry family Moraceae.
 It is native to tropical Asia and Australia.
-It is a fast-growing plant with large, very rough leaves, attaining the size of a large shrub, or even larger in old specimens.
-A distinctive feature of its growth habit is the cauliflorous nature of its fruiting — the syconia (figs) grow in dense clusters directly from the trunk and larger branches.
+It is a fast-growing plant with large, very coarse leaves, attaining the size of a large shrub or even larger in old specimens.
+A distinctive feature of its growth habit is the cauliflorous nature of its fruiting, where the syconia (figs) grow in dense clusters directly from the trunk and larger branches.
 The ripe figs are a favourite food of the rhesus macaque, and the plant also serves as a host for the caterpillars of the two-brand crow butterfly (Euploea sylvester) of northern Australia.

 The species is of cultural importance in Hinduism and Buddhism.
-The tree is also important to native people of Borneo such as in Sabah, where it is called Nunuk Ragang.
+The tree is also important to the Dusunic peoples of Sabah, Malaysia, where it is called Nunuk Ragang.

 Description

-The cluster fig is deciduous or semi-evergreen, reaching 15–20 m in height.
+The cluster fig is deciduous or semi-deciduous, reaching 15–20 m in height.
 Older specimens can grow quite large and gnarled, up to 30 m high.
 It has a wide-spreading crown with irregular branches and a thick, often buttressed trunk covered in smooth greyish bark that may flake with age.
 Like other species in the genus Ficus, the tree produces milky latex which can irritate the skin.
 The tree has a shallow and extensive root system, often developing aerial roots in humid environments.

 The leaves of the cluster fig are simple and alternate, with lanceolate stipules measuring 1–2 cm in length that are pubescent and often persistent on young shoots.
 The petiole is slender, grooved along the upper side, 1–5 cm long, and becomes brown and scurfy with age.
-The leaf blade (lamina) ranges from 6–15 × 3.5–6 cm and varies in shape — ovate, obovate, elliptic-oblong or elliptic-lanceolate.
+The leaf blade (lamina) ranges from 6–15 cm long and 3.5–6 cm wide, and ovate, obovate, elliptic-oblong or elliptic-lanceolate in shape.
 The surface is membranous and glabrous, often developing a blistered appearance upon drying.

 The flowers are unisexual and borne within a syconium, developing on short leafless branches, warty tubercles of the trunk or larger branches.
 The syconia are subglobose to pear-shaped, attached by a stout peduncle.
 Fig wasps such as Ceratosolen sp. pollinate the flowers by entering the ostiole, which is flat or slightly sunken.
 The mature syconium measures about 3 cm in diameter and turns orange or dark crimson when ripe, containing granulate achenes.